Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - Lastly, the Unofficial Skyrim Patch, the Unofficial Hearthfire Patch, the Unofficial Dragonborn Patch and the Unofficial Dawnguard Patch fix literally hundreds of bugs in game, greatly improving the stability and playability of Skyrim

 If you are an experienced modder, you may like to use Mod Organizer which contains a number of advanced features not available in Nexus Mod Manager.
 Mod Organizer installs mods in their own folder to allow easy removal, fixes load order issues, helps install mods with installation errors and even has profiles that can have save games associated with them to allow you to test multiple different mod lists.
-My hub on Mod Organizer can be found here:

-Skyrim Unbound a mod for Elderscrolls V Skyrim by Chinagreenelvis
+Skyrim Unbound: A Mod for Elderscrolls V Skyrim by Chinagreenelvis

 - The opening sequence can be skipped entirely